telerik/kendo-ui-core/docs/intro/widget-basics/create-custom-kendo-widget.md

         });

 <!--_-->
-The example below combines the snippets and exhibits the full code.
+The following example combines the snippets and exhibits the full code.

 ###### Example